anchpop/wise_mans_haskell/book.md

 2) An applicative is a functor, so it still has `fmap`, but it also has two additional operations!marginnote(Most functors are applicatives these days.).

-    1) It has `pure`, which takes a values and wraps it up in an applicative.
+    1) It has `pure`, which takes a value and wraps it up in an applicative.
 So `pure 3 :: [Int]` evaluates to `[3]`, and `pure 3 :: Maybe Int`

     2) It has `<*>`, which is just like `fmap` except both the function being passed and the value to apply it to are both wrapped up in applicatives.
 So `Just <*> (Just 3)` evaluates to `Just 4` (Compare that to `(+1) <$> (Just 3)`, which also evaluates to `Just 4`).

 To understand monads, many people find the use of analogies helpful.
 Monads usually provide *context* to a value, sometimes called *computational context*.
 They're used like modifiers to other types.
-For example, you may have an `String`.
+For example, you may have a `String`.
 If this `String` represents someone's licence plate, it might not always exist, such as when that person does not have a car.
-So you might choose to represent this with a `Maybe String`, so my licence plate would be `Just "ABCD123"` and my friends who take the subway's would be `Nothing`. `Maybe` has given us some context for the `String`, we've said it may not exist.
-But you may have notice an issue here - what if someone has multiple cars!
+So you might choose to represent this with a `Maybe String`, so my licence plate would be `Just "ABCD123"` and my friends who take the subway would be `Nothing`. `Maybe` has given us some context for the `String`, we've said it may not exist.
+But you may have noticed an issue here - what if someone has multiple cars!
 That would call for a different context, the context of *zero or more*.
 To represent that, we'd use a `[String]`.
 These are the monads we're going to be spending most of our time discussing - `Maybe` and `[]`.

 That should give you a little bit of an intuition for monads, so it's time to get specific.
 To start us off, let's look at the `Monad` typeclass definition.